-The toolkit has been developed with the HRA (Health Research Authority) and RECs (Research Ethics Committees) and reflects accepted good practice for communicating with participants.
 The toolkit consists of this guide as well as all the different templates and resources that you can use to communicate effectively with your participants.
 These are as follows:

-Notecard template
+1. Notecard template

-The purpose of this Notecard is to provide your participants with a simple explanation about your research, who to contact and where to look for more information.
+The purpose of this notecard is to provide your participants with a simple explanation about your research, who to contact and where to look for more information.
 The template we have designed for you can be completed and provided to the participant either electronically or printed on durable card.
-We would suggest printing it so your participants have something physical they can refer back to.
+We'd suggest printing it so your participants have something physical they can refer back to.

-DLast active visit template
+2. Last active visit template